-The top-floor apartment of the National Trust owned McCormick Apartments commemorates Andrew Mellon's national significance.
-He lived here from 1922 to 1932 while serving as the Secretary of the Treasury under Presidents Harding, Coolidge, and Hoover.
-After 1932 Mellon occupied the apartment intermittently until his death in 1937.
+The McCormick Apartments is a landmark apartment building on Embassy Row whose inhabitants once included Andrew W. Mellon.
+It consists of four stories, a mansard, and a raised basement.
+The top-floor apartment commemorates Andrew Mellon's national significance.
+Mellon lived on the top floor from 1922 to 1932 while serving as the Secretary of the Treasury under Presidents Harding, Coolidge, and Hoover, and he continued to occupy it intermittently until his death in 1937.
 Here he planned the National Gallery of Art and assembled the collection of artworks that he gave the Federal Government for display in the gallery.
-Mellon is remembered as a great Secretary of the Treasury for his financial program dubbed the "Mellon Plan" which stimulated the economic boom of the 1920s.
+Mellon is remembered as Secretary of the Treasury for his financial program, dubbed the "Mellon Plan," which stimulated the economic boom of the 1920s.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing: April 3, 1973
+National Register: April 3, 1973

-National Historic Landmark designation: May 11, 1976
+National Historic Landmark: May 11, 1976